kalimora/f-team-cmpm-121/README.md

 - In GameScene.js, I integrated a manual time control mechanism essential for our turn-based simulation.
 This feature allows players to advance the in-game time manually using a dedicated button, strategically influencing the game's state based on their decisions.
 - I added a visual indicator on the screen to show the current game time, updating it each time the player uses the button to advance time.

+### F0.c
+- I implemented the ability for the player to reap and sow plants on grid cells in the GameScene.js.
+- In GameScene.js, I added keyboard controls (R key for reaping and S key for sowing) that allow players to interact with nearby grid cells to manage plants.
+- The player can only reap or sow plants when standing on the corresponding grid cell, ensuring close proximity for these actions.
+- Added visual indicators that change the color of a grid cell based on whether a plant is sown or reaped, providing feedback on the plant's status.
+- Added a visual sprite for the plant that is a visual representation of the plant on the grid when sown.

+### F0.d
+-

+### F0.e
+-

+### F0.f
+-

+## F0.g
+-

 Feel free to adapt this file as we change our objectives!